I’m always broke.

 3. When You’re Broke, Be Honest

-Be honest with yourself: find out why you ended up with little money soon after payday and what you could’ve done differently.
+Be honest with yourself and find out why you ended up with little money soon after payday and what you could have done differently.

 4. When You’re Broke, Be Excited

 Take this opportunity to review your values.
-You might realise that material possessions were so not worth it, after all.
+You might realise that material possessions are not worth it after all.

-Distinguish between “wants” and “needs”.
-You’ll find what you once thought as “needs” are really “wants” in disguise.
+Distinguish between “wants” and “needs.”
+You’ll find that what you once thought were “needs” are “wants” in disguise.
+No one suffers without Netflix, right?

-5. When You’re Broke, Reduce Expenses with Positive Attitude
+5. When You’re Broke, Reduce Expenses with a Positive Attitude

-When you’re broke, it’s vitally important you know the ins and outs of your financial affair, especially the expenses.
+When you’re broke, it’s important to know the ins and outs of your financial situation, especially your expenses.
+Put a positive spin on every change you make.

 6. When You’re Broke, Increase Income

-Find at least one side hustle opportunity that complements an existing skill or learn a new skill and make extra money.
+Find at least one side-hustle opportunity to make extra money.
+It could be something that complements an existing skill set or learn a new skill that might interest you.

 Nothing is going to change unless you get rid of bad spending habits.